jacob-hawkins/rem/README.md

 rem complete [category name/number] `[reminder number]`

-> The reminder number is a unique number found on the left side of the title while using the `view` command (see view).
+> The reminder number is a unique number found on the left side of the title while using the `view` command (see [view](https://github.com/jacob-hawkins/rem/blob/main/README.md#view).
 This number specifies which reminder within the category chosen will be marked complete or incomplete.